Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Fused Computation and Communication

-In this work, we develop a single persistent GPU kernel in HIP~\cite{HIP} which performs both embedding computations and All-to-All communication.
-We use ROC\_SHMEM~\cite{rocshmem_web} GPU APIs to issue network communication from within the device kernel.
-The proposed fused kernel eliminates the need to transfer control to CPUs for collective communication and reduces peak bandwidth requirement as the network requests are spread over application's lifetime.
-Furthermore, since our fused operator is implemented as a single, self-contained GPU kernel, our approach results in fewer kernel invocations, and lower CPU and GPU hardware resource usage (e.g., \emph{hipStream/cudaStreams} and CPU threads to manage the execution streams).

-Figure~\ref{fig:superOp} shows an example execution of our proposed fused operator.
-It illustrates a two node system where embedding tables are distributed in model parallel fashion such that there are four tables per node.
-We implemented our fused \emph{embedding + All-to-All} operator as a persistent thread (PT) kernel~\cite{cta_sched_persistentkernel, persistentkernel_profile} which performs embedding pooling for all tables allocated within the node.
-This allows us to schedule logical WGs computing the same slice together (similar to the approach used in ~\cite{cta_sched_persistentkernel}) and further reduces the number of kernel invocations.
+We develop the fused embedding + All-to-All operator as a persistent GPU HIP~\cite{HIP} kernel, which performs both embedding pooling (reduction-like) computations and All-to-All communication.
+We use the ROC\_SHMEM~\cite{rocshmem_web} library to issue intra-kernel communication and Figure~\ref{fig:dlrm_fusedOp} shows its execution.
+It illustrates a two-node system where embedding tables are distributed in model parallel fashion such that there are four tables per node.
+The All-to-All output and send buffers are allocated within each GPU's symmetric heap (using \emph{roc\_shmem\_malloc()} API).
+Memory allocated within symmetric heap are registered with the NICs, thus allowing NICs to directly move data between these GPU buffers.
+We implemented our fused \emph{embedding + All-to-All} operator as a persistent thread kernel~\cite{cta_sched_persistentkernel, persistentkernel_profile} which multiplexes multiple logical embedding pooling operations onto the long-running WGs executing in the GPU.
+This allows us to schedule logical WGs computing the same slice (output fragment) together (similar to the approach used in ~\cite{cta_sched_persistentkernel}) and further reduces the number of kernel invocations.
 The kernel is launched with a fixed, input-independent grid size (less than or equal to maximum occupancy as determined from the HIP occupancy API~\cite{hipOccupancyApi}).
-Each persistent WGs executes a task loop where every iteration corresponds to the computation performed by a logical WG of the original embedding kernel (\emph{EmbeddingBag\_updateOutputKernel\_sum\_mean}).
+Each long-running (a.k.a. persistent) WG executes a task loop where every iteration corresponds to the computation performed by a logical WG of the original embedding kernel (\emph{EmbeddingBag\_updateOutputKernel\_sum\_mean}).